openbmc/hiomapd/Documentation/mbox_protocol.md

 	Notes:
 		The BMC has no method for intercepting writes that occur over the LPC bus.
-The host must explicitly notify the daemon of where and when a write has occured so it can be flushed to backing storage.
+The host must explicitly notify the daemon of where and when a write has occurred so it can be flushed to backing storage.

 		Offsets are given as an absolute (either into flash (V1) or the